blender-to-gmstudio/blender-gms-vtx-buffer/README.md

-# Blender to GameMaker:Studio Exporter
+# Blender to GameMaker Vertex Buffer Exporter

-This exporter supports multiple materials and is meant for all kinds of models.
+This exporter can be used to export all kinds of vertex formats.

 ## Description / Planned features

 * Generates one or more files with vertex buffer contents
 * Optionally performs (destructive) preparation steps => As few as possible
 * Generates an accompanying json file that describes all exported content
-* Features:
+* Features (and ideas):
   * Customizable vertex format (Done)
   * Static scenery (Done)
   * Dynamic scenery (mesh data + offset per mesh/object in json file) (Done)
   * Morphs & per-frame stuff, including interpolation (Done)
-  * Skeletons (i.e. armatures) => WIP
-  * A clean way to invert axes for both objects and mesh data => Have a look into orientation_helper
+  * A clean way to invert axes for both objects and mesh data => orientation_helper
   * Shape keys
+  * Material/Shader properties
   * line lists for particles, etc. ??
+  * Alternative ways to traverse the Blender RNA data

 ## Installing the plugin in Blender

 * In Blender, go to `Edit` > `Preferences`
 * Go to tab `Add-ons` and select `Install from File...`
 * Select the zip file `io_export_gms_vertex_buffer.zip` and confirm